Indira Gandhi Airport is beautiful! Modern and efficient, it was the perfect gateway to our eastern adventure.

 Kathmandu is a relatively short flight from New Delhi.
-We arrived into a small but ordered airport.
+We arrived at a small but ordered airport.
 Applying (and paying) for our visitor visas, we met our driver and proceeded to the hotel.
 The trip from the airport to our American-branded hotel was not what I expected.
-The roads were dusty, rutted and full of pedestrians.
-Skinny cows wandered the streets and tiny monkeys flew overhead.
+The roads were dusty, rutted, and full of pedestrians.
+Skinny cows wandered the streets, and tiny monkeys flew overhead.
 Wires were a garbled mess hanging from poles and hitched to buildings.
-The monkeys traversed the wires as it was easier than trying to run in the streets.
+The monkeys traversed the cables as it was easier than trying to run in the streets.

 Arriving at our hotel, we were pleasantly surprised by the beauty and civility of our surroundings.
 Fountains and flowers adorned the entry reminding me that while Nepal is a free religious state, the majority of Nepalese are Hindu.
 Slowly exploring the grounds, Joy and I prepared for our adventure into the city of Kathmandu.

-The walk through Durbar Square was dusty, hot and exhausting so, over a welcomed bottle of water, we discussed Hinduism.
+The walk through Durbar Square was dusty, hot, and exhausting, so, over a welcoming bottle of water, we discussed Hinduism.
 Our guide explained that as a Hindu, he extends kindness to others because “you never know who might be a God.
-For all he knew”, he said, “I might be a God”.
+For all he knew,” he said, “I might be a God.”
 At this, Joy perked up enough from her dust induced coma, rolled her eyes, and assured him I was no God.

 Exhausted and scratching our heads, we went back to the hotel and fell asleep.

 The next day?
 We traveled back to Delhi to start the next phase of our adventure.